yuzawa-san/googolplex-theater/README.md

   * Multicast DNS must work on your network and on the computer you run the application on.
 This is how the devices and the application discover each other.
 * It is strongly recommended to use a dedicated computer to run this application.
   * The [Raspberry Pi](https://en.wikipedia.org/wiki/Raspberry_Pi) is a good, small, and cost-effective computer to use.
-  * It is not advisable to use older models which use older processor architectures (ARMv6 or ARMv7), specifically the Raspberry Pi Zero.
   * The newer models with ARMv8 processors are most desirable.
 See the [models list](https://en.wikipedia.org/wiki/Raspberry_Pi#Specifications) for more details.
 Most models introduced after 2016 fulfill these recommendations.
+  * It is not advisable to use older models which use older processor architectures (ARMv6 or ARMv7), specifically the _original_ Raspberry Pi Zero or Zero W. See the linked specifications table in previous item for more details.
 * IMPORTANT: URLs must be HTTPS and must not [deny framing](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/X-Frame-Options) This is a limit of using an IFRAME to display content.

 Development requirements: